Thant-Thu-Aung/E-commerce-semantic-website/README.md

 # E-commerce-semantic-website
 This is my assignment code for Semantic Data Technologies.

+How to check source code:

+Extract "Ecommerece.zip" and open php files to check the codes.

 How to use:

 Make sure to install xammp control panel software.